-This section provides guidance in relation to the appointment by the organisation of a compliance manager (measure 5 of the Anti-Corruption Programme).
+This section provides guidance in relation to the appointment by an organisation of a compliance manager (Measure 5 of the Anti-Corruption Programme for Organisations).

-A manager or a management function must be given the responsibility for overseeing the effective development and implementation of the anti-corruption programme.
+A manager or a management function should be given the responsibility for overseeing the effective development and implementation of the anti-corruption programme.
 This oversight responsibility of the compliance manager is separate from:

-This compliance responsibility can be on either a full-time or part-time basis, depending on the size of the organisation and the nature and extent of corruption risk which the organisation faces.
+This compliance management responsibility can be on either a full-time or part-time basis, depending on the size of the organisation and the nature and extent of corruption risks which the organisation faces.

 In a small organisation, the compliance manager is likely to be one person who is assigned the responsibility on a part-time basis, and who can combine this responsibility with other responsibilities.
 In this case, care should be taken to ensure that the other responsibilities of the compliance manager could not conflict with the compliance responsibilities.
 For example, it would probably be inappropriate for the organisation’s sales director also to manage the compliance function, as the pressure to sell can often conflict with the need for compliance.
-It is better for a non-operational role, such as finance director, or in-house lawyer, to share the role of compliance manager.
-In a very small organisation, it may be impossible to avoid some conflict of roles, in which case the appropriate person must to the best of his/her ability separate their operational responsibilities from their compliance responsibilities so as to be impartial.
+It is better for a non-operational role, such as finance director, or in-house lawyer, to hold the role of compliance manager in addition to their finance or legal responsibilities.
+In a very small organisation, it may be impossible to avoid some conflict of roles, in which case the appropriate person must to the best of her/his ability separate their operational responsibilities from their compliance responsibilities so as to be impartial.

 Where the compliance work load is sufficiently large, or the organisation’s corruption risk is sufficiently high, one full-time manager may be assigned by the organisation to the compliance manager role.